-Without doubt rhubarb is one of the most versatile foods in the hands of a cook or chef.
+Without a doubt, rhubarb is one of the most versatile foods in the hands of a cook or chef.
 It can be stewed, roasted, baked or boiled.
 It is as happy as a comforting, stodgy pudding as it is in a sophisticated jelly.
-It plays nicely with fatty meats and oily fish, makes a delicious jam or partner to hot spices and exotic fruits in a chutney or relish.
+It plays nicely with fatty meats and oily fish makes a delicious jam or partner to hot spices and exotic fruits in a chutney or relish.
 It can turn from vegetable to wine, add a glow to vodka or a blush to a summer cordial.
 How many other vegetables do you know that can do that?

 The best rhubarb to use for roasting is the Yorkshire Forced Variety. but is possible to use summer rhubarb though the results are not quite as astonishing.

-As an alternative to Mess in a dish, turn it into a tart, use the recipe above in place of the strawberries.
+- Rhubarb Mess Recipe As an alternative to Mess in a dish, turn it into a tart, use the recipe above in place of the strawberries.

 More Dessert Recipes Using Rhubarb